hoganl/f5-interview/back-end/README.md

 **Version**: 1.0.1

 ## Overview
 This application stores information about candidates.
-It takes in a name, an acceptance status, a date/time stamp, and an array that will hold IDs of a secondary model.
+It takes in a name, an acceptance status, and a date/time stamp.
 A name and an acceptance status are required fields, with the name being unique.
 A user can create a new candidate, update an existing one, find an existing one, and delete an existing one.

 ## Getting Started
 As a user, you will need to have MongoDB installed on your computer.